cclough/hear2021-submission-models/README.md

 Install and run any submitted model from the HEAR 2021 NeurIPS competition.

-We pin to git SHAs used in the ompetition leaderboard.
+Model repos are pinned to SHAs used in the competition.

-## Model Github Repos & Weights
+## Install Models

 ### Team: AMAAI
 License: Apache 2.0 and CC4-Attribution.